activitystream/slate/source/includes/_aspects.md

 ```
 A list of dimension+value pairs used to enhance other aspects.
 The values in classification are, for example, added to all time-series that are created for the event.

-In that way AB test results, pageviews, purchases or any other aspect that automatically generated time-series do get extra dimensions for slicing and dicing.
+In that way AB test results, page-views, purchases or any other aspect that automatically generated time-series do get extra dimensions for slicing and dicing.

 **Applies to:** `Events` `Entities` `Data-Points`
 ## Geo Locations